Ikgonzal/mini_projects_catalogue/README.md

 >The [Magic 8-Ball](https://en.wikipedia.org/wiki/Magic_8-ball) is a super popular toy used for fortune-telling or seeking advice, developed in the 1950s!

 Our program will output a random fortune each time it executes.

+## 11) Harry Potter Sorting Hat ♠︎♣︎♥︎♦︎
+>“A thousand years or more ago,
+>When I was newly sewn,
+>There lived four wizards of renown,
+>Whose names are still well known.”

+The [Hogwarts School of Witchcraft and Wizardry](https://en.wikipedia.org/wiki/Hogwarts) welcomes you!
+First-year students must go through the annual Sorting Ceremony.

+The Sorting Hat is a talking hat at Hogwarts that magically determines which of the four school Houses each new student belongs most to:

+- Gryffindor
+- Hufflepuff
+- Ravenclaw
+- Slytherin

+The program asks the user some questions and places them into one of the four Houses based on their answers!